 Hilda M. Jordan is an office manager and legal assistant with the firm.
-She graduated cum laude from Harvard in 2019 with a Bachelor’s degree in Philosophy and African American Studies.
-She previously served as a research intern for the Harvard Law Review and worked as a research partner to Professor Martha Minow, where she researched the role of forgiveness in the justice system for Professor Minow’s book When Should the Law Forgive?
+She graduated cum laude from Harvard in 2019 with a bachelor’s degree in Philosophy and African American Studies.
+She previously interned at a civil rights law firm, served as a research intern for the Harvard Law Review, and worked as a research partner to Professor Martha Minow, where she researched the role of forgiveness in the justice system for Professor Minow’s book When Should the Law Forgive?
 (2019).
-After graduating, Hilda was awarded the Michael C. Rockefeller fellowship to study how the symbolic folkloric dances contribute to a pluralistic multi-ethnic national identity in Panama.
+After graduating, Hilda was awarded the Michael C. Rockefeller fellowship to study how symbolic folkloric dances contribute to a pluralistic multi-ethnic national identity in Panama.